 John 15:4-5 ESV

+One way.
 To abide in Jesus, our true vine!

-That’s the ultimate reason why God takes away!
+That’s the ultimate reason why God takes away.
 So that we can focus on abiding in Him.
-So that we can spend more of our energy, not growing the unfruitful branches, but tending those that are connected to the true vine that gives us peace, pure joy, hope, and love that will not fail, and will last forever.
+So that we can spend more of our energy, not growing the unfruitful branches, but tending those that are connected to the true vine that gives us peace, pure joy, hope, and love that will not fail and will last forever.

 After that failure of my first attempt in pursuing my masters degree, I went home.
-And the God who is full of surprises brought me to places where I can serve Him and honor Him most during that time.
+And the God who is full of surprises brought me to places where I can serve Him and honour Him most during that time.
 I got to serve during youth camps and fellowships, and to minister and be ministered upon.

-For me, that was a season of redemption and healing.
+That was a season of redemption and healing.
 It was the season when I was just so amazed on how God can unexpectedly turn things around.
 How He can turn our mourning into celebrating, devastation into conviction, and rejection into satisfaction in Him, by Him, through Him, and for Him.